Mythological Creature: Vampire

 - Ask students questions about what you read after you finish.

-- Give students some time to fill in the journal portion of their copies.
+- Give students some time to fill in the journal portion independently.

 - Pass out copies of the Dracula reading comprehension quiz.